Yihenew21/Insurance-Risk-Analytics-Predictive-Modeling/README.md

 This repository contains the code and documentation for the B5W3 challenge, focused on analyzing historical insurance claim data for AlphaCare Insurance Solutions (ACIS) to optimize marketing strategies and identify low-risk segments for premium adjustments.

+# B5W3: End-to-End Insurance Risk Analytics & Predictive Modeling

+This repository contains the code and documentation for the B5W3 challenge, focused on analyzing historical insurance claim data for AlphaCare Insurance Solutions (ACIS) to optimize marketing strategies and identify low-risk segments for premium adjustments.

 ## Project Structure

 ├── .github/ # GitHub Actions workflows